-A robo-advisor is a great alternative for investors who are just starting out and have less money to meet the account minimums and pay the higher fees charged by traditional financial advisors.
+A robo-advisor is a great alternative for rookie investors who have less money to meet the account minimums and pay the higher fees of traditional financial advisors.
 But are robo-advisors fiduciaries?
 This is a question that’s up for debate in the financial industry.

-Robo-advisors insist that they are fiduciaries.
-Robo-advisors are registered investment advisors, and most registered investment advisors are required to act in their clients’ best interests.
+Robo-advisors who are registered with the SEC insist that they are fiduciaries.
+As registered investment advisors, they are required to act in their clients’ best interests.
 Furthermore, robo-advisors that offer advice on 401(k) plans must comply with ERISA’s fiduciary rules.
 Robo-advisors also don’t sell proprietary products.